SpotHero Spring Picks: 9 Things to Do in Chicago This Spring

 Cost: Free

 Details: The 606 is an elevated trail connecting several Chicago neighborhoods.
-It stretches along the Bloomingdale Trail for 2.7 miles between Ashland Ave. and Ridgeway Ave.
+It stretches along the Bloomingdale Trail for 2.7 miles between Ashland Avenue and Ridgeway Avenue.
 There are 12 access points, approximately every quarter-mile, and a total of 17 access ramps.
-Bike, run or walk the trail and then stop by Small Cheval for a burger afterward.
+Walk, bike, run — and then stop by Small Cheval for a burger afterward.

 Montrose Dog Beach

-Date: The Dog Beach is open during all regular Chicago Park District hours— roughly from sun-up till 9 p.m.
+Date: The Dog Beach is open during all regular Chicago Park District hours— roughly from sun-up until 9:00 p.m.
 Morning hours are the most popular with dog beach users.

 Location: The dog beach is located on the northwest corner of Montrose Beach (the point closest to the city).
 Just follow Wilson Avenue until it curves to the left at the lake.
 If you see the big corrugated steel walls of the old boat launch, you made it.